edelveart/edelveart.github.io/README.md

 Hi there!

-This is my personal website.
-It is based on  <a href="https://astrofy-template.netlify.app/" target="_blank" class="font-bold">Astrofy Template ⚡️</a>.
+Welcome to my personal website, built with the <a href="https://astrofy-template.netlify.app/" target="_blank" class="font-bold">Astrofy Template ⚡️</a>.

-I have made several modifications to it and added svg elements and separate components.
-It is available in two languages:
+I've made several customizations, including adding SVG elements and breaking the site into separate components for better performance and maintainability.
+The site is available in two languages:

-1. `spanish`
+> Spanish - ES

-2. `english`
+> English - EN